Edgar Baumann: Controversy

-Coaching and Sports Promoting
+Coaching and sports promotion

-In 2013, he coached Paraguayan junior representative Fabian Jara.
+In 2013 Baumann coached Paraguayan junior athlete Fabian Jara.

-On 27 September 2016, ADN Newspaper reported that Baumann presented a project to Itaipú Dam to form an athletes and citizen leaders in Paraguay.
-Baumann said of the project:The goal of the proposed plan is to discover the potential that each child and young person has and to strengthen it in what they do well, always using sports as the foundation.
+On 27 September 2016 ADN Newspaper reported that Baumann presented a project to Itaipú Dam to form an organisation of athletes and citizen leaders in Paraguay.
+Baumann said of the project:"The goal of the proposed plan is to discover the potential that each child and young person has and to strengthen them in what they do well, always using sports as the foundation.
 Of course, we hope to discover talents for athletics.
-We want to take children out of the streets and the dangers of violence and drug addiction.As a resident in Ciudad del Este, he helped in organization of the Asociación de Atletismo del Alto Paraná, athletics club in the same city, in hosting a national athletics competition of the Paraguayan Athletics Federation in Ciudad del Este in November 2016.
+We want to take children out of the streets and the dangers of violence and drug addiction."In November 2016 he helped the Asociación de Atletismo del Alto Paraná athletics club host a national athletics competition of the Paraguayan Athletics Federation in Ciudad del Este, where Baumann was a resident.